 The Gift of Second Chances

-Here’s another beautiful thing I’ve seen happen OVER and OVER again with Sivana Bali after addiction in relationships: when the trust is restored post-addiction, the relationship is usually stronger than it was before addiction even set foot into their institution!
-This is true because regaining trust requires an effort, communication and commitment that many couples go a lifetime together never cultivating in “normal” times.
+Another lovely thing that I have repeatedly witnessed with Sivana Bali is that when trust is rebuilt after addiction, the relationship is typically stronger than it was before addiction ever entered their facility!
+This is true because regaining trust requires effort, communication, and commitment that many couples who spend a lifetime together never cultivate in “normal” times.

 Couples who make it through this process say they feel closer than they have in years, more honest with each other and that they appreciate their marriage in a way they never did before.
 They’ve seen the worst of each other and decided to stick around.
 They’ve done the heavy lifting of restoring something beautiful that was broken.